- Intake: 6-8

-Candidates invited for further assessment will take part in two interviews and a written test at Queens’ College in December.
+Candidates invited for further assessment will take part in two interviews.
 One interview will seek to understand your ability in mathematics, logical thinking and problem solving.
 The second interview will assess your interest and motivation for study in Computer Science.
-The written test is the Computer Science Admissions Test (CSAT) and is designed to support your application.
+We no longer use the Computer Science Admissions Test (CSAT) as part of our admissions process.

 The Robin Walker Fellowship in Computer Science

 As the Director of Studies for the first- and second-year Computer Science students, I am responsible for organising supervisions and helping students to fulfil their academic potential.
 I supervise first- and second-year courses so I get to know all students well.
 I’m also Professor of Computer Security in the Department of Computer Science and Technology where I teach undergraduate courses on programming as well as graduate courses on computer security.
 In 2014, I was awarded the Pilkington Teaching Prize by the University for excellence and innovation in University teaching.
 I lead the development of the tech platform used to deliver the IsaacComputerScience.org online learning system together with Prof Andrew Rice.
 I will be on sabbatical leave for 2022-23 and Drs Mishra and Jahić will direct studies in my absence.
 Further Info: https://www.queens.cam.ac.uk/professor-alastair-beresford